Greg Marzhew: 2024

 Marzhew played 22 games for Newcastle in the 2024 NRL season as the club finished 8th and qualified for the finals.
 He played in their elimination finals loss against North Queensland.

 2025

 Marzhew played a total of 18 games for Newcastle in the 2025 NRL season scoring six tries.
 Newcastle would finish with the Wooden Spoon, the fifth in club history.

+2026

+In round 9 of the 2026 NRL season, Marzhew scored a hat-trick in Newcastle's 42-38 win over South Sydney.
+In round 10 of the 2026 NRL season, Marzhew scored 5 tries, equalling former Knights winger Edrick Lee in their 44-10 win over St George Illawarra.
+On 13 May, the Knights announced that Marzhew had re-signed with the club until the end of 2029.